Danny Rouhier has been doing Charles Barkley impressions for 17 years. His latest went viral.

 “That’s part of what makes him so charming, so excellent, so good at what he does,” Rouhier said.
 “He happens to be a Hall of Famer, one of the best players to ever live, and he knows basketball inside and out, but he’s also just like us where it’s hard to pronounce a name or two, or recall something.
 I certainly find that in my own life.”

 Rouhier shared another video of himself impersonating Barkley a couple of months ago that he thought was even funnier, but it has fewer than 20 retweets and a modest 6,500 views.
-He had an inkling that Thursday’s video would go viral after TNT analyst Greg Anthony shared it that night, but was surprised to see it still racking up hundreds of thousands of views while he hosted Friday’s show on 106.7 the Fan.
-It wasn’t until his phone kept buzzing with messages as he was leaving dinner with friends on Saturday that he learned his latest video aired on TNT.
+He had an inkling that Thursday’s video would go viral after TNT analyst Greg Anthony shared it that night but was surprised to see it still racking up hundreds of thousands of views while he hosted Friday’s show on 106.7 the Fan.
+It wasn’t until his phone kept buzzing with messages as he was leaving dinner with friends Saturday that he learned his latest video aired on TNT.

 “It’s not as if my life has changed in any way,” said Rouhier, who is performing stand-up Friday at the Tally Ho Theater in Leesburg.
 “Saturday they played it on NBA on TNT and there was another flood of messages, so that was cool, and then Sunday morning I’m still trying to get my 7-year-old not to step in the bucket at Little League practice and I lost my voice.
 Nothing glamorous is happening, but just hearing from folks has been the best part.”